ioccc-src/winner/1990/westley/README.md

 ### Alternate code:

-To see how C has changed over the years Cody provided the original source in [westley.alt.c](westley.alt.c).
-If you have an old enough compiler try:
+If you have an old enough compiler try and to see how C has changed over the years:

 ```sh
 make alt